GoodManWEN/CalculateExpression/README.md

 # Caution

- - spaces in input expressions will be remove while processing.
+ - spaces in input expressions will be removed while processing.
  - each expression will be converted into (expression) before processing to avoid empty stack problems.

 # Installation